-- Basic details about you such as name, address, email address, NHS number, date of birth, next of kin, etc. - Contact we have had with you such as appointments or clinic visits. - Notes and reports about your health, treatment and care A&E visits, in patient spells or clinic appointments - Details of diagnosis and treatment given - Information about any allergies or health conditions. - Results of x-rays, scans and laboratory tests. - Relevant information from people who care for you and know you well such as health care professionals and relatives. - For visitors to the practice basic information such as name and vehicle registration number
+- Basic details about you such as name, address, email address, NHS number, date of birth, next of kin, etc. - Contact we have had with you such as appointments or clinic visits. - Notes and reports about your health, treatment and care A&E visits, in patient spells or clinic appointments - Details of diagnosis and treatment given - Information about any allergies or health conditions. - Results of x-rays, scans and laboratory tests. - Relevant information from people who care for you and know you well such as health care professionals and relatives. - Information that you give us when you enquire or apply for a job with us including name, address, contact details (including email address and phone number) - Information you give to us in connection with your employment,